jacksonhorizon/codepath-prework/README.md

 this solution works, it does require a -1 on line 116 due to the way I incremented guessCounter.
 While I could very easily change my code to match the solution provided, which in my opinion is a better formated solution, I have decided not to as this was the way I chose to do it initially.

+However, the hardest challenge was creating the timer.
+Because of the use of Audio, I was unable to get the timer to start at the same time after each clue sequence was played.
+As a result, I was forced to create a different logical approach in order to make the timer functional.
+The timer feature begins after the first guess is entered.
+This meant that the feature was dependent solely on user input.
+Luckily, the way I structured the game logic allowed for this rather easily.
+My implementation of this feature does however result in the first turn not having a timer; however, this implementation dissuades users from guessing whilst the pattern is being played, as the timer will start, and they may not have enough time to guess as the pattern may not have been completed yet.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)